 - Workers’ compensation insurance: This covers employees’ lost wages and medical bills after a workplace accident

 Some medical providers qualify for a business owner’s policy, which bundles general liability and commercial property into a single package.
 However, expensive medical equipment may mean your ineligible.

 Medical Malpractice Insurance Frequently Asked Questions (FAQ)

 We’ve listed a few of the most common questions about medical malpractice insurance here.
-If you don’t see yours, post it in our forum or add it to the comments below.

 Which States Require Medical Malpractice Insurance?